Riemannian game dynamics: Hessian game dynamics

+In this section, we show that the integrability of \acl{HR} metrics allows us to generalize several properties of the replicator dynamics and the Euclidean projection dynamics to a substantially broader class of dynamics.
+These \emph{Hessian game dynamics}, introduced in \cref{ex:HR}, take the form

+where the continuous function $h\from\clorthant\to\R$ is $C^{3}$-smooth on every positive suborthant of $\clorthant$, and where $\hess h(x)$ is positive definite for all $x\in\orthant$.
+As we demonstrate below, the integrability built into the dynamics \eqref{eq:HD} is the source of a variety of stability and convergence results.

-A key element of our analysis is the so-called \emph{Bregman divergence}, which we introduce in Section \ref{sec:Bregman}.
-Section \ref{sec:contractive} establishes global convergence to equilibrium in contractive games and local stability of \acp{ESS}, while Section \ref{sec:averages} demonstrates the convergence of the time-averages of interior trajectories to Nash equilibrium and provides sufficient conditions for permanence.
-Finally, Section \ref{sec:dominated} establishes the elimination of strictly dominated strategies under continuous Hessian dynamics.
+A key element of our analysis is the so-called \emph{Bregman divergence}, which we introduce in \cref{sec:Bregman}.
+In \cref{sec:contractive}, we establish global convergence to equilibrium in contractive games and local stability of \acp{ESS}, while \cref{sec:averages} demonstrates the convergence of time-averages of interior trajectories to \acl{NE} and provides sufficient conditions for permanence.
+Finally, \cref{sec:dominated} establishes the elimination of strictly dominated strategies under continuous Hessian dynamics.